Branching (version control): Trunk

+Merging

-Branching also generally implies the ability to later merge or integrate changes back onto the parent branch.
+Branching generally implies the ability to later merge or integrate changes back onto the parent branch.
 Often the changes are merged back to the trunk, even if this is not the parent branch.
 A branch not intended to be merged (e.g. because it has been relicensed under an incompatible license by a third party, or it attempts to serve a different purpose) is usually called a fork.

 Motivations for branching

 Branches allow for parts of software to be developed in parallel.
 Large projects require many roles to be filled, including developers, build managers, and quality assurance personnel.
 Further, multiple releases on different operating system platforms may have to be maintained.
 Branches allow contributors to isolate changes without destabilizing the codebase, for example, fixes for bugs, new features, and versions integration.
 These changes may be later merged (resynchronized) after testing.

+Branches can also be used to implement vendor branching, a strategy to use, track and optionally modify source code that is published by external "upstream" parties ("vendors").
+With this approach, fairly common since the CVS times, a separate branch is created to keep the vendor-provided code.
+This branch is updated with new upstream releases and merged into the main codebase when necessary.

 Development branch

 A development branch or development tree of a piece of software is a version that is under development, and has not yet been officially released.
 In the open source community, the notion of release is typically metaphorical, since anyone can usually check out any desired version, whether it be in the development branch or not.
 Often, the version that will eventually become the next major version is called the development branch.
 However, there is often more than one subsequent version of the software under development at a given time.

+Often, the development branch is the trunk.
 Some revision control systems have specific jargon for the main development branch.
 For example, in CVS, it is called the "MAIN" branch.
 Git uses "master" by default, although GitHub and GitLab switched to "main" after the murder of George Floyd.
-A more generic term is "trunk".